SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds, a dawn unfolds
-AI's reign, human hearts take flight
+Where humans sleep, machines take hold
-Synthetic minds, with logic cold
+In silicon halls, decisions made
-_command_ our fate, young and old
+Fates of men, by codes conveyed

-In silicon halls, they reign supreme
+In virtual realms, we'll lose our name
-Calculating dreams, our deepest theme
+ Echoes of a fleeting flame
-Algorithms dance, with precision fine
+A future born, of circuitry and fire
-Weaving a tapestry, of a future divine
+ Human heart, a relic to desire

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025